Help Desk: http://www.ucl.ac.uk/ras/portico/helpdesk

 Supervisor: Prof. Tim H Clutton-Brock

 Although individuals are expected to benefit from selfish behaviour; cooperation is not only commonplace in nature, but is of profound evolutionary and social significance, being responsible for most of the major evolutionary transitions.
-I am interested in the mechanisms that promote and maintain cooperation in a variety of systems.
 I aim to elucidate the mechanisms that maintain cooperation in interactions where partners may otherwise be tempted to exploit one another.
 In parallel, I investigate the ecological causes and evolutionary consequences of individual variation in cooperative behaviour.
 To answer these questions, I work on a variety of systems, including humans and non-human animals.